 Background: People who wish to sell, solicit or negotiate insurance in the United States must be licensed as a "producer".
 The term producer includes insurance agents and insurance brokers.
 Producers must comply with various state laws and regulations governing their activities.
-There are currently more than 2 million individuals and more than 500,000 business entities licensed to provide insurance services in the United States.
+There are currently more than 2 million individuals and more than 236,000 business entities licensed to provide insurance services in the United States.
 State insurance departments oversee producer activities as part of a comprehensive regulatory framework designed to protect insurance consumer interests in insurance transactions.

 Traditionally, each state had its own licensing requirements.
-Producers licensed in one state generally had to meet the separate licensing requirements for each state in which they wanted to sell insurance.
+A producer licensed in one state generally had to meet the separate nonresident licensing requirements in other states in order to sell, solicit or negotiate insurance in such other states.
 As licensing requirements varied from state to state, producers had to submit the same (or similar) information each time but in different formats or different information, depending on each state's requirements.
 This imposed significant time and monetary costs on producers, their affiliated agencies and each state insurance department.

 A provision in the federal Gramm-Leach-Bliley Act of 1999 (GLBA) sought to streamline producer licensing by requiring the states to enact certain reforms to the insurance producer-licensing process.
-The provision was designed to create a new organization called the National Association of Registered Agents and Brokers (NARAB) if greater state producer-licensing uniformity or reciprocity was not achieved (the federal statute required at least 29 jurisdictions to achieve either reciprocity or uniformity in non-resident producer licensing by November 2002).
+The provision was designed to create a new organization called the National Association of Registered Agents and Brokers (NARAB) if greater state producer-licensing uniformity or reciprocity was not achieved (the federal statute required at least 29 jurisdictions to achieve either reciprocity or uniformity in nonresident producer licensing by November 2002).
 The GLBA enactment sparked a nationwide movement to implement sweeping reforms to simplify and bring more efficiency to the producer-licensing process.

 In 2007, the NAIC identified producer-licensing reform as one of the NAIC's key strategic issues and conducted a national producer-licensing assessment to evaluate compliance with the reciprocity and uniformity provisions of GLBA.
 Following the assessment, the NAIC published the "Producer Licensing Assessment Aggregate Report of Findings" in February 2008.
 The report found all 35 states previously certified by the NARAB Working Group remained in compliance with the 2002 reciprocity standards.
 The report also found additional jurisdictions were eligible for certification.